esrrhs/fakelua/README.md

 * support Lua 5.4 grammar
 * lexing and parsing by Flex && Bison
 * compile to native code by GCC JIT
-* can GDB with source code
+* support GDB Lua source code

 # Difference with Lua
 * no global variable, only global constant